 8. “Looks aren’t everything.
 Believe me; I’m a model” by Cameron Russell

 All of these TED Talks have valuable lessons we can all learn from as we navigate through our 20’s.
+We welcome you to watch these 8 TED talks every woman should watch in her 20's.
 Next time you are tempted to click “play next episode” on Netflix or during your morning treadmill session, watch a TED Talk instead and I’m sure you’ll learn something new.
 Be sure to check out the other talks by some of the individuals above or explore the thousands of other TED Talks offered online.

 What do you think of these TED Talks?
-Are there any other videos that have really impacted you in your 20’s?
+Are there any other TED talks every woman should watch in her 20's?
 Let us know in the comments!